leaysgur/webrtc-rfcs/markdown/draft-ietf-mmusic-ice-sip-sdp-27.md

 #### 3.2.2.
 RTP/RTCP Considerations

-If an agent utilizes both RTP and RTCP, the agent MUST include SDP candidate attributes for both the RTP and RTCP components in the "m=" section.
+If an agent utilizes both RTP and RTCP, and separate ports are used for RTP and RTCP, the agent MUST include SDP candidate attributes for both the RTP and RTCP components and SDP rtcp attribute SHOULD be included in the "m=" section, as described in [RFC3605]

-If an agent uses separate ports for RTP and RTCP, the agent MUST include an SDP rtcp attribute in the "m=" section, as described in [RFC3605].
 In the cases where the port number for the RTCP is one higher than the RTP port and RTCP component address is same as the address of the RTP component, the SDP rtcp attribute MAY be omitted.

 If the agent does not utilize RTCP, it indicates that by including b=RS:0 and b=RR:0 SDP attributes, as described in [RFC3556].